nationalarchives/da-metadata-schema/README.md

 JSON Schema have [defined keywords](https://json-schema.org/understanding-json-schema/reference) used to define data.

-The National Archives use the defined keywords and extensions to domain specific requirements.
+The National Archives use the defined keywords and extensions for domain specific requirements.
 These include
 - ```daBeforeToday ``` indicates a supplied date must be before now

 ## Schemas